Mother’s Day – a day to celebrate, but how?

 “Tell me again,” I ask, trying to get my face close enough to hear her words through broken sobs.

 She pauses, wipes her eyes and sighs.
 “I didn’t know what to do.
 I just sat there and started to shake.
 I thought everybody was looking at me.
 The memories of that little white casket still flood my mind like a raging river.
-I came this morning to remember my mother not to be reminded that I’m not a mother.”
+I came this morning to remember my mother, not to be reminded that I’m not a mother.”

-The next year, I purposefully exchange my Sunday in the Nursery with a friend and decide to stay in the sanctuary to worship with the congregation.
+The following year, I purposefully exchanged my Sunday in the Nursery with a friend and decided to stay in the sanctuary to worship with the congregation.
 A young woman attracts my attention.
 She sits quietly and watches the greeters give all the women a white carnation as they enter the sanctuary.
 I notice she has not pinned her carnation on her dress.
 (When I have lunch with her the next week and ask about Sunday, she tells me she could only think of the white carnation her husband had brought to the hospital the previous week when she miscarried for the third time.)
 I also notice two young brothers sitting close together, watching the women walk up the aisle with their carnations.
 They had buried their mother last week.

 For this reason, a man I’ll call Joe was appalled that the minister should question his daughter's choice of Sunday for his grandson’s baptism.
 "It's a family day, for goodness sake.
 It's what families do on Mother's Day . . . they get together.
 Surely, you wouldn't discourage families from coming to church to celebrate and give God thanks for a new life?
 Truly what is this church becoming . . . to turn away a child?
 Even Jesus reprimanded his disciples for doing the same thing.
 And this is his church."

-Much later, as a minister, I bring this same awareness to the elders and we begin to think about other women in the congregation and community who might feel excluded on Mother’s Day.
-We discover women who choose not to be a mother because of personal or financial reasons, feeling fulfilled in other achievements in life.
-There are others who concede the experience of motherhood, due to physical problems, poor health or circumstances beyond their control, while many experience disappointment, guilt or a sense of failure.
-Numerous women accept their gifts of ‘multiplying’ or creating in other areas of their life.
-Realization that tragedy snatches motherhood from a number of women, leaving them childless, accepting as well that some may have consented to abortion, leaving them in a valley of regret increase our list.
-Then there are those, who due to tragic family situations such as abduction or particular blended family arrangements can not celebrate their motherhood.
-And the initial concern of birth mothers of adopted children who surrender their opportunity of motherhood for the child’s benefit.
+Much later, as a minister, I bring this same awareness to the elders, and we begin to think about other women in the congregation and community who might feel excluded on Mother’s Day.
+We discover women who choose not to be a mother for personal or financial reasons, feeling fulfilled in other achievements in life.
+Others concede the experience of motherhood due to physical problems, poor health or circumstances beyond their control, while many experience disappointment, guilt or a sense of failure.

 -----------